 If you're traveling with the family, check out well-appointed vacation homes (most sleep 12 or more) at Buffalo Cabins & Lodges; some include heated pools, hot tubs and grills on the patio.

 Travelers strap on zipline harnesses then zoom over a cave and rock cliffs; sky bridges provide treetop views at Hocking Hills Canopy Tours.

 Starters of a basket of mini corn bread muffins and whipped honey butter transition to lunches of tasty smoked meats at roadhouse-style Millstone BBQ.

-Spend the afternoon with naturalists or a Shawnee storyteller who leads hikes through Hocking Hills Adventure Trek.
+Spend the afternoon with naturalist who leads hikes through Hocking Hills Adventure Trek.